andrew/ultimate-awesome/README.md

 - [awesome-recursion-schemes](https://github.com/passy/awesome-recursion-schemes) - Resources for learning and using recursion schemes.
 - [awesome-ruby](https://github.com/sdogruyol/awesome-ruby) - A curated list of awesome Ruby frameworks, libraries and resources.
 Inspired by awesome-php & awesome-python.
 - [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.
+- [awesome-plotters](https://github.com/beardicus/awesome-plotters) - A curated list of code and resources for computer-controlled drawing machines and other visual art robots.
 - [awesome-gemini](https://github.com/kr1sp1n/awesome-gemini) - A collection of awesome things regarding the gemini protocol ecosystem.
 - [Awesome-Design-Tokens](https://github.com/sturobson/Awesome-Design-Tokens) - A list of resources on all things to do with Design Tokens.
 - [awesome-flexbox](https://github.com/afonsopacifer/awesome-flexbox) - :eyeglasses: A curated list of CSS Flexible Box Layout Module or only Flexbox.
 - [awesome-python-htmx](https://github.com/PyHAT-stack/awesome-python-htmx) - A curated list of things related to python-based web development using htmx.
 - [awesome-wireguard](https://github.com/cedrickchee/awesome-wireguard) - A curated list of WireGuard tools, projects, and resources.
 - [FOSS-for-Dev](https://github.com/tvvocold/FOSS-for-Dev) - A hub of Free and open-source software for developers.
+- [awesome-playwright](https://github.com/mxschmitt/awesome-playwright) - A curated list of awesome tools, utils and projects using Playwright.
 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
 - [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
 - [awesome-anti-censorship](https://github.com/danoctavian/awesome-anti-censorship) - Curated list of open-source anti-censorship tools.
 - [Inspire](https://github.com/NoahBuscher/Inspire) - Collection of frontend dev and web design links :bulb:.
 - [awesome-hacker-news](https://github.com/cheeaun/awesome-hacker-news) - Awesome Hacker News: a collection of awesome Hacker News apps, libraries, resources and shiny things.
 - [awesome-unity](https://github.com/proyecto26/awesome-unity) - A curated list of awesome Unity games! 🎮.
-- [Awesome-Talking-Head-Synthesis](https://github.com/Kedreamix/Awesome-Talking-Head-Synthesis) - 💬 An extensive collection of exceptional resources dedicated to the captivating world of talking face synthesis!   ⭐ If you find this repo useful, please give it a star! 🤩.
 - [definitive-opensource](https://github.com/mustbeperfect/definitive-opensource) - The definitive list of open source.
-- [awesome-playwright](https://github.com/mxschmitt/awesome-playwright) - A curated list of awesome tools, utils and projects using Playwright.
 - [awesome-spring](https://github.com/ThomasVitale/awesome-spring) - A curated list of awesome books, tutorials, courses, and resources for the Spring framework ecosystem.
 - [awesome-styleguides](https://github.com/streamich/awesome-styleguides) - A curated list of UI styleguides — 😎💄.
 - [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).